scorpido74/azure-docs.nl-nl/articles/data-factory/transform-data-using-databricks-notebook.md

 ## <a name="monitor-the-pipeline-run"></a>De pijplijnuitvoering controleren.

-1. Ga naar het tabblad **Controleren**.
-Controleer of u een pijplijnuitvoering ziet.
+1. Switch to the **Monitor** tab.
+Confirm that you see a pipeline run.
 Het duurt 5 tot 8 minuten om een Databricks-taakcluster te maken, waar de notebook wordt uitgevoerd.

     ![De pijplijn bewaken](media/transform-data-using-databricks-notebook/databricks-notebook-activity-image22.png)